Amaterasu10/Amaterasu10/README.md

 - 👋 Hi, I’m Hinrich
 - 👀 I’m interested in web development and the techonologies that surrounds it.
 - 🌱 I’m currently learning advanced javascript, React with material UI, and maybe Gatsby or Node in the future.
-- ⚒  Due to my tight schedule(School & Internship), I can only do my personal learning adventures during weekends.
+- ⚒  Due to my current responsibilities, I can only do my personal learning adventures during weekends.
 - 💞️ I’m looking to collaborate on any webdev stuff as long as I think I can contribute.
 - 📫 How to reach me: johnhinrichggalindo@gmail.com